 It’s a legal requirement to have ID on you at all times in Portugal, whether you live here or not.
 You won’t want to risk losing your passport on the beach or elsewhere so bring a photocopy to carry around with you and leave the original in a safe place.

 You’ve got 6 hours to produce the original if the authorities insist on seeing it.
-If you have photo ID in card form, carry that with you in a concealed money belt – see options here.
+If you have photo ID in card form, such as a driving licence, carry that with you in a concealed money belt.

 Cash and bank cards

 Most shops accept Visa if not the full range of credit cards.
-Some restaurants and small establishments don’t take any cards so you will need to carry some cash (euros).
+Some restaurants, smaller establishments and market stalls don’t take any cards so you will need to carry some cash (euros).

 I wouldn’t carry notes larger than 50 euros, simply because they aren’t used much in Portugal and will be treated with suspicion, and possibly contempt if you clear out someone’s supply of small change.

 Portugal uses standard European round two-pin plugs on electrical items which are 220-240V so bring electrical adapters with you if applicable.
-They will be harder to find away from major tourist destinations.
+They will be harder to find away from major tourist destinations in Portugal so bring at least one with you.

 I always travel with foam noise-muffling ear plugs.
 I don’t always use them but they’ve saved my sanity when I’ve had rooms overlooking a noisy street.
 They aren’t always easy to find in Portugal so bring some with you if you’re a light sleeper.